So, what is the number one secret of successful travel bloggers? Keep reading.

 As many posts as there are about achieving blogosphere stardom, there is one thing left out.
 This key to success is pretty much the same across blogging genres — fashion, travel, lifestyle.
 Lest I burry the lede any further, that secret is that successful bloggers employ at least one virtual assistant.

 The fact is I couldn’t function without at least one assistant because I’m running two travel blog businesses (see also The Guam Guide), I manage a half-dozen client websites, I am the marketing manager for a non-profit, and I run my own non-profit!
-I travel full-time and host live events on Facebook every month for Facet where I am a content creator.
+I travel full-time.
 At the same time, I create travel content and films for virtually every destination I visit, most of which are not sponsored.
 I’m also married with a cat.
 Phew!
 That was a mouthful, but that’s my life.

 What Does a Virtual Assistant Do?